SourcePot/datapool/README.md

 After you have set up your admin account you should login and update the webmaster email address **Admin &rarr; Admin &rarr; Page settings &rarr; EmailWebmaster**.
 Always use the &check; button to save changes.

 >[!IMPORTANT]
->Displaying entries requires the appropriate settings.
+>Displaying entries requires appropriate settings.
 An error message appears in the Logger list, if an entry presentation setting is missing.
 The settings can be found here: Admin &rarr; Settings Souce: settings, Group: Presentation

-If a presentation setting is missingan, an error e.g. _Entry presentation setting missing for "SourcePot\Datapool\GenericApps\Family::presentEntry|home"_ appears in the Logger window. _"SourcePot\Datapool\GenericApps\Family::presentEntry|home"_ is equal to the Folder of the missing entry presentation setting.
-A starting point for a proper would be to add _getPreview()_ as "Entry key" in the first rule.
+If a presentation setting is missing, an error e.g. _Entry presentation setting missing for "SourcePot\Datapool\GenericApps\Family::presentEntry|home"_ appears in the Logger window. _"SourcePot\Datapool\GenericApps\Family::presentEntry|home"_ is equal to the Folder of the missing entry presentation setting.
+A starting point for a proper setting would be to add _getPreview()_ as "Entry key" as the first rule.

 # Under the Hood
 Datapool is based on an **object collection** `oc`, i.e. a collection of objects instantiated from the PHP-classes of the `../php/` folder.
 The object collection is created by the constructor of class `../php/Root.php` each time the web application is called by a client e.g. web browser.